Sambhunath-Sahoo/LLD/SOLID Principles of OOPS/Notes.md

 ```

 ### Dependency Inversion Principle (DIP):
 This principle states that high-level modules should not depend on low-level modules.
 Both should depend on abstractions.
-Also, **abstractions should not depend on details.
-Details should depend on abstractions**.
+Also, abstractions should not depend on details.
+Details should depend on abstractions. ⬆️⬇️

 - Bad example
 ```python